How To File Quit Claim Deed In Texas banner Harlingen

 How Does a Quitclaim Deed Work in Texas?

-A quitclaim deed is a formal way to give someone else ownership of real estate without guaranteeing the title.
-In Texas, this is done in a certain way that both sides should know about.
+A quitclaim deed is a formal way to give someone else real estate ownership without guaranteeing the title.
+In Texas, this is done in a certain way that both sides should be aware of.

 Who Are the Parties Involved in a Quitclaim Deed?

-There are two main people involved in a quitclaim deed deal: the grantor and the grantee.
+Two main people are involved in a quitclaim deed deal: the grantor and the grantee.
 The person giving the property is called the grantor, and the person getting it is called the grantee.
 This type of deed changes ownership or shares in ownership.
 Unlike other property deeds, a quitclaim deed doesn’t promise a clear title.
 The grantor doesn’t guarantee full ownership or that the property is free from others’ claims.

 What Are the Legal Implications of a Quitclaim Deed?